 Cons of Using Aluminum Roof Coatings

-• Frequent Recoating Needed: Finally, aluminum roof coatings typically have a lifespan of only three to four years, meaning you'll need to re-coat often to maintain protection.
+- Frequent Recoating Needed: Finally, aluminum roof coatings typically have a lifespan of only three to four years, meaning you'll need to re-coat often to maintain protection.
 This can be a time-consuming and costly process, especially for larger commercial roofs.
-A silicone roof coating can last up to 20 years.
+A silicone roof coating can last 20+ years.

 Better Alternatives to Aluminum Coatings